BitCurator/bitcurator-access-webtools/README.md

 DIMAC project documentation, and other non-software products of the DIMAC team are subject to the the Creative Commons Attribution 2.0 Generic license (CC By 2.0).

-Unless otherwise indicated, software items in this repository are distributed under the terms of the GNU General Public License, Version 3.
+Unless otherwise indicated, software objects in this repository are distributed under the terms of the GNU General Public License, Version 3.
 See the text file "COPYING" for further details about the terms of this license.